 Two fee rates for all business trips

 At the end of each year, the Federal Ministry of Finance publishes the applicable meal allowances for the following year.
-The current per diem rates (German link) have been applied since January 1, 2019.
+For the first time in many years, the flat rate allowances for business travel have been updated.

 Although the lump sums have changed for some countries, the basic principle remains the same.
 Since January 1, 2014, only two meal per diems apply, both within Germany and abroad.
 These are based on the travel duration: